Get your chips ready, friends. We’re about to embark on a queso adventure.

-- Cook for 1 minute, then whisk in almond milk ½ cup (120 ml) at a time until it no longer looks thick and gloppy - about 1 ¾ cups total (amount as original recipe is written // adjust if altering batch size).
+Cook for 1 minute, then whisk in almond milk ½ cup (120 ml) at a time until it no longer looks thick and gloppy - about 1 ¾ cups total (amount as original recipe is written // adjust if altering batch size).

-- Cook in skillet for 2 minutes, whisking frequently.
+Cook in skillet for 2 minutes, whisking frequently.
 Then transfer to high speed blender.
 Add nutritional yeast, salt, cumin, half of the green chilis (2 Tbsp as original recipe is written // adjust if altering batch size), sweetener of choice, and hot sauce (optional).
 Blend on high until creamy and smooth.

-- Turn off heat and add remaining green chilis (2 Tbsp as original recipe is written // adjust if altering batch size).
+Turn off heat and add remaining green chilis (2 Tbsp as original recipe is written // adjust if altering batch size).
 Stir to combine.
 Garnish with red pepper flakes and fresh cilantro (optional).
 Enjoy with chips, or atop Mexican dishes, such as nachos, enchiladas, or tacos!